 About

 Schrager lives between the internet, New York City, and the Sonoran Desert.
 She received her MFA from Parsons in 2015.
-She has exhibited with Johannes Vogt Gallery, Roman Fine Art, Gruin Gallery, among others, and her work has been shown at institutions including Fotografiska (Stockholm, New York, and Berlin), the Museum of Sex (New York), and the Museum of Visual Art Leipzig.
-Her work has been compared by journalists and critics to figures such as Marina Abramović, Marcel Duchamp, Laurel Nakadate, and Sigmund Freud.
-She has been profiled in numerous media outlets, including Artforum, Monopol, The Huffington Post, Vice, Viceland, The Tonight Show with Jay Leno, CBS News, ABC News, The New York Daily News, and Playboy.
+She has exhibited with Johannes Vogt Gallery, Roman Fine Art, and Gruin Gallery, among others, and her work has been presented at Fotografiska (Stockholm, New York, and Berlin), the Museum of Sex (New York), and the Museum of Visual Art Leipzig.
+Her work has been discussed in relation to artists including Marina Abramović, Marcel Duchamp, and Laurel Nakadate, and has been featured in publications including Artforum, Monopol, The Huffington Post, Vice, The Tonight Show with Jay Leno, CBS News, ABC News, New York Daily News, and Playboy.